4.1 Sector overview

 |Pulp and paper||5%||±50% (chemical pulp) ±70% (thermal pulp)|

 |Food – alcoholic beverages||±5% (beer) ±20% (wine) ±40% (spirits)||±80% (beer and wine) ±40% (spirits)|

 |Food – food production||±5–20% (varies with food type)||±80% (IPCC factors)|

 4.5.4 Source-specific QA/QC and verification

-Other production was not a key category and no specific quality-assurance or quality-control activities were performed.
-Where possible, activity data is cross referenced between companies and industry associations to verify the data.
+Other production was not a key category and no specific QA/QC activities were performed.
+Where possible, activity data is cross-referenced between companies and industry associations to verify the data.